-ARCHT 601 0 units ARE Exam Prep I 27 hours lecture
+ARE Exam Prep I

 This course introduces students to key concepts on the Practice Management division exam, such as the business of architecture and the intricacies of managing an architectural practice.
 Topics common to this exam include employee allocation per project, asset allocation and business development, various contracts and fee structures, responsibilities, and regulations.